andreipfeiffer/bem-smacss/README.md

 # [e-spres-oh] BEM

 This page contains a list of Frontend Best Practices and Coding Guidelines used at [e-spres-oh].
-It also explains our internal CSS naming convention, using a combination of BEM methodology, SMACCS and OOCSS.
+It also explains our internal CSS naming conventions, using a combination of BEM, SMACCS and OOCSS.

 ### General Guidelines

 > __DON'T apply CSS styles on HTML tags__<br>
-> We should decouple mark-up from styling, meaning that if you change the mark-up, you reduce the impact over the CSS.
+> We should decouple mark-up from styling, meaning that if you change the mark-up, it shouldn't have any impact over the CSS.

 > __DON'T apply CSS styles on IDs__<br>
 > They don't scale up.
 This can only be done if you are 110% sure that the element will remain unique until the _End-of-All-Frickin'-Times_.